 I’m so happy to have Kim, another wonderful unschooling friend, sharing her story on the blog.
 I love how choosing to opt out of school for her family was all about following their instincts and listening to what their children truly needed.
 I hope you enjoy!
-You can also follow Kim HERE over on Instagram.
+You can read more from Kim at her blog ‘Just Our Joyful Life‘.

 When you first become a parent, whether you ask for it or not, you will find a plethora of conflicting advice.
 It’s overwhelming.
 How is it that we need so much advice?
 What about our instincts?
 Where along the line did we stop trusting ourselves?